sohamda/ai-foundry-evaluations/README.md

    - `AZURE_OPENAI_CHAT_DEPLOYMENT` - AOAI deployment name
    - `AZURE_OPENAI_ENDPOINT` - AOAI endpoint
    - `FOUNDRY_PROJECT_ENDPOINT` - Azure foundry Project endpoint
+   - `AGENT_ID` - Azure foundry Agent ID

 3. **Push changes** to the `main` branch or manually trigger the workflow

 4. **Monitor deployment** in the Actions tab of your GitHub repository

+## 🚀 Create Agent

+Create `.env` file then `pip install` and then `python math_agent.py`

+Copy the agent id from Azure AI Foundry portal and add it to Github Secrets.

 ## 📁 Project Structure